Anamnesis (Millennium)

 "Anamnesis" is the nineteenth episode of the second season of the American crime-thriller television series Millennium.
 It premiered on the Fox network on April 17, 1998.
 The episode was written by Kay Reindl and Erin Maher, and directed by John Peter Kousakis.
 "Anamnesis" featured guest appearances by Kristen Cloke and Gwynyth Walsh.

 In this episode, Millennium Group member Lara Means (Cloke) teams up with Catherine Black (Megan Gallagher), the wife of a fellow Group member, to investigate the possibility that a schoolgirl experiencing visions may be biologically descended from Jesus Christ.
+The girl also has visions which involve Mary Magdalene.

 Reindl and Maher based their script on their research into the role of women in the Bible, and compared the pairing of Lara Means and Catherine Black to that of the lead roles in The X-Files, Millennium's sister show.
 "Anamnesis" earned an audience of approximately 5.2 million households in its initial broadcast, and received mixed responses from television critics.